Bias and Crisis Support

 If someone believes they are the victim of or a witness to an alleged bias incident, that person may report the incident, in person or by phone, to the Dean of Students Office, Residence Life staff, or another member of the Student Affairs staff.
-Individuals may also report an alleged bias incident online.
+Learn about Bias Incident Reporting.

-The Rutgers University Deans of Students foster the personal and educational development of students.
-Deans of Students seek to build educationally purposeful and inclusive campus communities that support the holistic growth of Rutgers- New Brunswick students.
+The Deans of Students Office foster the personal and educational development of students.
+Deans of Students seek to build educationally purposeful and inclusive campus communities that support the holistic growth of Rutgers–New Brunswick students.

-The Rutgers Ombuds Office for Students offers Rutgers University–New Brunswick students high-level assistance when they feel they have exhausted all other methods to resolve their issues related to the university.
+The Office of the Ombudsperson for Students offers Rutgers–New Brunswick students high-level assistance when they feel they have exhausted all other methods to resolve their issues related to the university.
 The office is an informal and confidential resource for students.

-Rutgers University Student Legal Services (RUSLS) provides eligible Rutgers University–New Brunswick students with professional legal advice and assistance at no cost by attorneys licensed to practice in the State of New Jersey.
-Our mission is to give students a place to go to have their questions answered so that their legal issues do not interfere with their academic pursuits.
+Rutgers University Student Legal Services (RUSLS) provides eligible Rutgers–New Brunswick students with professional legal advice and assistance at no cost by attorneys licensed to practice in the State of New Jersey.
+Their mission is to give students a place to go to have their questions answered so that their legal issues do not interfere with their academic pursuits.

 Title IX of the Education Amendments of 1972 is a federal law that prohibits sex discrimination in education.

 Emotional Support Resources

 Counseling services are offered through Counseling, Alcohol and Other Drug Assistance Program & Psychiatric Services (CAPS), our university mental health support service.